Baseball In Downtown, Devereux Meadow Meets Progress In Raleigh

 Courtesy of the North Carolina State Archives

-It’s no secret but most people don’t know about the stadium that once stood near downtown.
+It’s no secret but most people don’t know about the baseball stadium that once stood near downtown.
 That’s right, at one point in time, minor league sluggers were blasting home runs onto what would eventually become Capital Blvd.
 The ballpark once sat in the area highlighted in the map below and this is where I’d like to focus the conversation today.

 Click image for wider view.